IgorPeli/Trabalho-Final/SqlPowerArchitet/README.md

-# O Projeto Lógico no formato do SQL POWER ARCHITET
+# O Projeto Lógico no formato do Sql Power Architet